ishaanvadi/Pixel-Play-25-Challenge-Ishaan/README.md

 ## **Results**
 * Accuracy for 40 Seen Classes:

-The pretrained ResNet50 model achieved high accuracy on the 40 seen classes, with accuracy ranging from 93-95%.
+The pretrained ResNet50 model achieved high accuracy on the 40 seen classes, with accuracy of 95.5%.

 * Accuracy for 10 Unseen Classes: